emmajanedrews/base-template/_drafts/upgrade-your-homes-exterior-with-these-quick-tips.md

 {% include youtube.html %}

-I have a few tips to share with you that will help you upgrade the outside of your home.
+<center>I have a few tips to share with you that will help you upgrade the outside of your home.</center>

 Whether you’re selling your home or making sure it’s well-maintained heading into spring, here are a few tips that will help you upgrade its exterior.&nbsp;